desik23/guavaisland/README.md

 # guavaisland
 What the Package Does (Guava Island)

-Music Genre Reccomendations based on Mood and Age
+Music Genre Recomendations based on Mood and Age
+Gives your Philly Team fandom status
+Returns your Dream Jersey Selection